-In fiscal 2001, the Company adopted the provisions of Emerging Issue Task Force (EITF) Issue No. 00-10, "Accounting for Shipping and Handling Fees and Costs," which requires the Company to report all amounts billed to a customer related to shipping and handling as revenue.
+In fiscal 2001, the Company adopted the provisions of Emerging Issue Task Force (EITF) Issue No. 00-10, "Accounting for Shipping and Handling Fees and Costs", which requires the Company to report all amounts billed to a customer related to shipping and report all amounts billed to a customer related to shipping and handling as revenue.
 The Company includes all costs incurred for shipping and handling as cost of sales.
 The Company has reclassified such billed amounts, which were previously netted in cost of sales to net sales.
-As a result of this reclassification, net sales and cost of goods sold were increased by \$1,996, \$2,162 and \$1,548 for years ended November 30, 1999, 2000 and 2001, respectively.
+As a result of this reclassification, net sales and cost of goods sold were increased by \$1,996, \$2,163 and \$1,548 for years ended November 30, 1999, 2000 and 2001, recreatively. respectively.

-(2) Issuance of Subsidiary Shares
+Issuance of Subsidiary Shares (2)

 On March 31, 1999, Toshiba Corporation, a major supplier, purchased 5% of the Company's subsidiary, Audiovox Communications Corp.
 (ACC), a supplier of wireless products for \$5,000 in cash.
-The Company currently owns 95% of ACC; prior to the transaction ACC was a wholly-owned subsidiary.
+The Company currently owns 95% of ACC; prior to the transaction ACC was a wholly- owned subsidiary.
 As a result of the issuance of ACC's shares, the Company recognized a gain of \$3,800 in 1999 (\$2,204 after provision for deferred taxes).
 The gain on the issuance of the subsidiary's shares have been recognized in the consolidated statements of operations in accordance with the Company's policy on the recognition of such transactions.